beatrizdile/42sp-so_long/README.md

 ## Description

 The primary objective of the **so_long** project is to develop a simple 2D game with specific rules and functionalities.
 The project aims to reinforce various programming concepts, including file handling, graphics rendering, and user input processing.
 It also provides a practical application for students to showcase their understanding of C programming and basic game development principles.

 Completing the **so_long** project is not only a valuable learning experience but also an opportunity for students to showcase their coding skills and creativity in designing and developing a simple game from scratch using C.

 ## Installation

-Before proceeding with the installation, make sure you have the following dependencies installed:
+Before proceeding with the installation, make sure you have the following dependencies:

 - GCC (GNU Compiler Collection)
 - X11 libraries and development headers